braintree/braintree_ios/DEVELOPMENT.md

 # Braintree-iOS Development Notes

+This document outlines development practices that we follow internally while developing this SDK.

 ## Development Merchant Server

 The included demo app utilizes a test merchant server hosted on heroku (`[https://braintree-sample-merchant.herokuapp.com](https://braintree-sample-merchant.herokuapp.com)`).
 It